-The great Hungarian musician, Gábor Takács-Nagy, is in his third term as Music Director at Manchester Camerata.
+The great Hungarian musician Gábor Takács-Nagy is in his fifth season as Music Director, signed until 2019.
+Listening to Camerata with Gábor at the helm is like turning up the brightness on your television.
 A native of Budapest, Gábor is hailed for his limitless musical imagination and communicative powers with audiences.
-Gábor unlocks the meaning and stories behind the music, creating immersive experiences that bring our audiences even closer to the music.

 In 1998 he established the Mikrokosmos string quartet with compatriots Zoltan Tuska, Sandor Papp and Miklos Perényi, recording in 2008 the complete cycle of Bartok’s string Quartets for which they were awarded the 'Excellencia' prize by Pizzicato Magazine.
 In 1982, he was awarded the Liszt Prize.